 - Look straight to the mirror and hold the upper eyelid open with a non-dominant hand.
 Likewise, use the remaining fingers of your dominant hand to hold the lower eyelid open

-- Slowly move lens towards the eye until it touches the cornea and the cornea will pull the lens immediately
+- Slowly move the lens towards the eye until it touches the cornea and the cornea will pull the lens immediately

 - Close your eyes for some seconds and roll them in a full circle slowly.
 Then open your eye and gently blinks 3-4 times.